 lumens in lighting

-Data can often be misread when folks mix up the terms lumens (which is generally referring to light source lumens), light source lumens, and luminaire lumens.
+Data can often be misread when folks mix up the terms lumens (which is generally referred to as light source lumens), light source lumens, and luminaire lumens.
 While these three data points are very similar, their differences can (and should) have a tremendous impact on how you select your light fixtures.

 Speak to an Access Fixtures Lighting Specialist about Choosing the Right Fixture